anapdh/anapdh/README.md

 - ⚖️ I have a Legal background and worked for four years as a lawyer, specialized in Civil Law and Civil Procedural Law;
 - 🍃 I am a Nature lover and always try to be connected with it during my free time;
-- 💌 I love to exchange ideas with people, feel free to contact me via Linkedin or email:
+- 💌 I love to exchange ideas with people, feel free to contact me:
 <br>
 <p align="center">
   <a href="https://www.linkedin.com/in/anapdh/">